Multimodal Data Ingestion Pipeline with Docling and Qdrant

 Verifying Retrieval Results

-Verify database counts and run a semantic query to validate correct integration across text chunks, table values, and graphic page summaries.
+Let's verify the database counts and run a query.
+This checks that text chunks, table values, and page summaries all landed correctly.

 PYTHON